cryostatio/cryostatio.github.io/guides/_subsections/create-a-custom-target.md

             policy, or if the JVM listening on the specified port requires JMX credentials that Cryostat does not have in its keyring, or if the JVM listening on the specified port presents an SSL/TLS certificate which Cryostat does not trust.
+Cryostat will also refuse to add new Custom Target definitions for targets that it has already discovered by other means.
           </figcaption>
         </figure>
       </p>